matloff/fastStat/README.md

 ```

-*extent of usage:*
+*Extent of usage:*

 MLEs have appealing theoretical properties.
 In smooth settings, they
 are optimal, i.e. minimal standard error.
 They are quite widely used.

 MMs are less popular.
 But they are easier to explain, and by the way,
-the inventor of the generalized method of moments won the nobel prize in
+the inventor of the generalized method of moments won the Nobel Prize in
-econoomics in 2013 that developing that method.
+Econoomics in 2013 that developing that method.

 ## Lesson ESTDISTRS:  Estimating Entire Distributions